Regularity of limit sets of Anosov representations: Introduction

-where $x_0 \in \Hb_{\Rb}^d$ is any point.
+where $x_0 \in \Hb_{\Rb}^d$ is some (equivalently, any) point.
 If we further assume that $\Gamma$ is a hyperbolic group and $\rho$ is a convex co-compact representation, then there is a $\rho$-equivariant, continuous map from $\partial_\infty \Gamma$, the Gromov boundary of $\Gamma$, to the limit set $\Lc_\rho$.
-The limit set in this setting is generically very irregular, for instance when $\partial_\infty\Gamma$ is a topological manifold Yue~\cite{Y1996} proved: unless $\rho$ is a co-compact action on a totally geodesic subspace of $\Hb_{\Rb}^d$, its limit set is fractal like, and in particular, has Hausdorff dimension strictly greater than its topological dimension.
+The limit set in this setting is generically very irregular, for instance when $\partial_\infty\Gamma$ is a topological manifold Yue~\cite{Y1996} proved: unless $\rho$ is a co-compact action on a totally geodesic subspace of $\Hb_{\Rb}^d$, its limit set has Hausdorff dimension strictly greater than its topological dimension.
+In particular, it is fractal-like.

 The group ${ \rm Isom}(\Hb_{\Rb}^d)$ is a semisimple Lie group.
 For a general semisimple Lie group $G$, there is a rich class of representations from a hyperbolic group $\Gamma$ to $G$ called \emph{Anosov representations}, which generalize the convex co-compact representations from $\Gamma$ to ${ \rm Isom}(\Hb_{\Rb}^d)$.
 Anosov representations were introduced by Labourie~\cite{L2006} and extended by Guichard-Wienhard~\cite{GW2012}.
-Since then, they have been heavily studied, \cite{KLP2013, KLP2014,KLP2014b,GGKW2015,BPS2016}.
+Since then, they have been heavily studied, \cite{KLP2017,KLP2013,KLP2014b,GGKW2015,BPS2016}.
 One reason for their popularity is that they are rigid enough to retain many of the good geometric properties that convex co-compact representations have, while at the same time are flexible enough to admit many new and interesting examples.

 In this paper, we investigate the regularity of the limit sets of Anosov representations from $\Gamma$ into $\PGL_d(\Rb)$.
-We will give precise definitions in Section~\ref{sec:Anosov_repn} but informally: if $\Gamma$ is a word hyperbolic group with Gromov boundary $\partial_\infty \Gamma$, a representation $\rho:\Gamma \rightarrow \PGL_d(\Rb)$ is said to be $k$-Anosov if there exist continuous $\rho$-equivariant maps
+We will give precise definitions in Section~\ref{sec:Anosov_repn} but informally: if $\Gamma$ is a word hyperbolic group with Gromov boundary $\partial_\infty \Gamma$, a representation $\rho:\Gamma \rightarrow \PGL_d(\Rb)$ is said to be $P_k$-Anosov if there exist continuous $\rho$-equivariant maps